hfp/libxs/samples/syrk/README.md

-- Scratch memory for the temporary block products is a thread-local buffer that grows on demand, hence tasks need no synchronization: each task holds its own scratch and writes its own blocks of C.
+- Scratch memory for the temporary block products is a thread-local buffer that grows on demand, hence tasks need no synchronization: each task holds its own scratch and writes its own blocks of C. It is drawn from the LIBXS memory pool, so it appears in the pool statistics rather than in an untracked allocation.